SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Seasonality of Campgrounds

 Some of the campgrounds in Yosemite National Park are open all year and some are only open during the busiest months.
-Those open all year include Upper Pines, Camp 4, Hodgdon Meadows, and Wawona.
+Those that are open all year include Upper Pines, Camp 4, Hodgdon Meadows, and Wawona.

-Lower Pines and North Pines typically open in late April and stay open until mid to late October.
+Lower Pines and North Pines typically open in late April and stay open until mid- to late October.
 The others typically open sometime in early to mid-July and close sometime in late September or mid-October.
 The closing date changes slightly each year.

 5. Other Yosemite Campground Rules